Best Shortwave Radio For Preppers – Top Choices

 ~ Wikipedia

 I own several portable shortwave radios.
-One in particular has been excellent, and I’ve taken it with me all over the place when I used to travel a lot.
+One in particular (no longer in production) has been excellent, and I’ve taken it with me all over the place when I used to travel a lot.
 Nowadays, I simply feel assured having it for “just in case”.
-I take it with me whenever I go on a vacation trip, etc., for hobby listening if the mood strikes me.
-That radio is out of production, though available on the used market.
-However, I’ll recommend a few very good alternatives…
+I take it with me whenever I go on a vacation trip, etc., for hobby listening if the mood strikes me, and for SHTF just in case.
+That radio is out of production, though it is available on the used market.
+However, I’ll recommend a few very good alternatives, perhaps even better than my old Sony.

 A portable shortwave radio comes in a variety of models and different price points.
 The features and performance vary.
 And of course, you get the most when you pay the most.
 Though there’s a price-point for everyone…

 First, this is the radio I was just talking about.
 I feel that it was the best shortwave radio of its type on the market during its time.
 It’s now somewhat of a legacy classic.
-Although there are other radios that absolutely excel in features and functionality, and are in production today! (read on)
+Although other radios absolutely excel in features and functionality and are in production today! (read on).

 SW7600GR by Sony